Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 Such a system is doomed!

 The institutions of education spawn society’s leaders.
 Most of the values that people hold were acquired during basic education.
-The Encyclopaedia Britannica 11th Edition defines education as “an attempt on the part of adult members of a human society to shape the development of the coming generation in accordance with its own ideals of life.”
+The Encyclopaedia Britannica, 11th edition, defines education as “an attempt on the part of adult members of a human society to shape the development of the coming generation in accordance with its own ideals of life.”

 The true ideals of life have been passed over by societies cut off from God.
 Plato, the Greek philosopher who founded the academic system, expressed the direct aim of education in terms based upon false pagan ideas.
 The injection of pagan thought has been integral to education for many generations.

-Also, for centuries, the great universal church has strongly influenced education with additional pagan traditions.
+Also, for centuries, the great universal religious system has strongly influenced education with additional pagan traditions.
 The world has always been dominated by forces that oppose the truth and the knowledge of God.
 Educators have duped generations into believing the evolutionary lie.
 Evolution—essentially the explanation of a creation without a creator—is taught throughout all the industrialized nations.
 Men would rather reject special creation and evidence of intelligent design, preferring the nonsensical, unproven—actually disproven—theory of evolution.
 Increasingly, school systems require evolution to be taught, while tacitly permitting “creationism” to be mentioned.

 This has caused generations to believe that mankind is continually evolving into a better and higher order of existence.
 Look around and you will see the fruits of the great deception.
 In fact, the whole world has been kept in darkness by these false teachings that contradict the truths of God.